DiscordBot-PA/Discord-Bot-UniManager/README.md

   - Validation:
       - The course should be either Programming Advanced (PA) or Introduction to Programming (IP).
 #### RSS Feed
-The system provides multiple RSS feeds which can be accessed with the !rss command followed by the name of the feed:
+- The system provides multiple RSS feeds which can be accessed with the !rss command followed by the name of the feed:
-      - dev
+      1. !dev
+      2. !java
-      - !gaming
+      3. !gaming
-      - !js
+      4. !js
-      - !net
+      5. !net
-      - !python
+      6. !python
-      - !react
+      7. !react
-      - !spring
+      8. !spring

 #### Timetable Queries